e2cnn.gspaces

 Rotations

-• N (int) – number of discrete rotations (integer greater than 1) or -1 for continuous rotations
+N (int) – number of discrete rotations (integer greater than 1) or

-id is a positive integer \(M\) indicating the number of rotations in the subgroup.
+GSpaceassociated with the subgroup of the current fiber group identified by the inputid.idis a positive integer \(M\) indicating the number of rotations in the subgroup.
 If the current fiber group is \(C_N\) (CyclicGroup), then \(M\) needs to divide \(N\).
-Otherwise, \(M\) can be any positive integer.
+Otherwise, \(M\) can be any positive integer.- Parameters

 id (int) – the number \(M\) of rotations in the subgroup